-The median nerve provides feeling and movement to the thumb side of the hand, including the palm, thumb, index finger, middle finger, and thumb side of the ring finger.
+The median nerve gives feeling and movement to the palm side of your hand.
+This includes the palm side of the thumb, index, finger, middle finger, and ring finger.

-Some people who develop this problem were born with a carpal tunnel that is small.
+Some people who develop carpal tunnel syndrome were born with a small carpal tunnel.

-Carpal tunnel syndrome occurs most often in people 30 to 60 years old.
+Carpal tunnel syndrome occurs most often in people ages 30 to 60.
 It is more common in women than men.

 Other factors that may lead to carpal tunnel syndrome include:

-During a physical exam, the health care provider may find:
+During a physical exam, your health care provider may find:

 Tests that may be ordered include: